DPCA pass resolution condemning Anti-Transgender legislation

-The resolution will be considered at the upcoming DPCA Global Meeting in May
+The resolution was considered at the DPCA Global Meeting in May, passing unanimously.

 Republican legislators in state capitol buildings across the United States have spent much of their spring legislative sessions drafting, debating, and even passing discriminatory bills which deprive transgender individuals of basic rights including healthcare, proper legal identification, and participation in sport.
 According to recent analysis from CNN, there have been over 100 bills targeting the transgender community proposed in 33 state legislatures since the beginning of 2021.